-Because it is water-soluble, the body doesn’t store it, but it seems to stick around long enough to offer many great benefits to the body:
+Because it is water-soluble, the body doesn’t store it.
+But, it seems to stick around long enough to offer many great benefits to the body, like:

 - Weight Loss – helps process carbohydrates and proteins; aiding in weight loss/weight management

-- Manage diabetes – control sugar levels; and is often combined with chromium for proper management of Type-2 diabetes
+- Diabetes Management – control sugar levels; and is often combined with chromium for proper management of Type-2 diabetes

-- Treats multiple sclerosis – helps in the production of myelin – the covering on the nerve fibers that are negatively impacted in those with the autoimmune disease
+- Multiple Sclerosis – helps in the production of myelin – the covering on the nerve fibers that are negatively impacted in those with the autoimmune disease

-- Hair loss – biotin deficiency can cause dry, brittle hair.
+- Hair Growth – biotin deficiency can cause dry, brittle hair.
 Increasing biotin can improve the health of the hair.
 Pregnant women often are deficient in biotin

-- Balances cholesterol levels – fights bad cholesterol that can lead to cardiovascular problems
+- Helps Balance Cholesterol Levels – fights bad cholesterol that can lead to cardiovascular problems

 - Organ meats, such as liver and kidney